First impressions count and your business has less than seven seconds to make a good one to potential customers.

 Start by finding a design and marketing company who won’t blind you with gobbledygook or charge ridiculous consultancy fees.

-There are lots of small marketing companies who specialise in working with start-ups and small businesses who understand the need to make every penny count.
+There are lots of small marketing companies who specialise in working with start-ups and small to medium-sized businesses who understand the need to make every penny count.

 The right team will take the time to understand your business and tell you upfront how much it will cost to create a powerful brand image and exactly what you’re getting for your money.